Megalodonte/Projects/Analysis_of_Quantum_Processor/README.md

 Summary:

-  - Aim of the project: Analysis of a quantum processor behaviour
+  - Aim of the project: Analysis of the behaviour of a quantum processor
   - Field: Statystical analysis of experimental measures
   - Dataset: I-Q signals (confidential)